How to Verify Peptide Suppliers With HPLC COA Data

 Community data across r/peptides, GLP1Forum, and ThinkSteroids shows a consistent pattern: when Retatrutide R20 (20 mg) drops below $0.80/mg without a complete HPLC+MS report, the probability of sub-specification concentration or degradation exceeds 60%.
 Price alone is a negative signal below certain thresholds — legitimate synthesis at scale has a floor cost, and anyone pricing below it is cutting something.

-The Retention Sample Protocol
+The Retention Sample Research Workflow

 Mature suppliers maintain a batch retention sample — at least one lyophilized vial from every production batch held at -20°C for 12 months.
 This is your insurance policy: if a batch shows anomalous results mid-cycle, the retained sample can be shipped to an independent lab for retrospective verification.
 Ask your vendor explicitly: "Do you retain batch samples, and will you release one for third-party testing?"
 Silence is your answer.

-Ourovia recommendation: All Ourovia vials carry a printed Batch ID that maps directly to an HPLC/MS report.
+Ourovia research note: All Ourovia vials carry a printed Batch ID that maps directly to an HPLC/MS report.
 For emerging compounds without published third-party data, our Community Testing Bounty reimburses the first independent researcher who submits a blind-sample COA to an accredited lab — full testing cost plus a $100 research credit.
 We do not ask you to trust us; we fund your verification.

 Related Research Protocols